 Tape your boxes securely and affix your shipping label.
 Then, place on any necessary stickers (i.e., fragile, team lift, or liquid) on the outside corner of the boxes, where they can be seen once the boxes are stacked on a pallet.

 Pallets get reused often.
 Before you start stacking boxes, inspect your pallet to make sure the integrity of the boards is solid.
 Then begin placing heavy boxes first.

 If your boxes are different sizes, stagger them on the pallet and fill in empty spots with smaller cartons.
 If the boxes are the same size, align them – and don’t let boxes hang off the side of the pallet.
 Make sure to distribute boxes evenly and use flat cardboard between carton rows for more stability.

 Tip # 3: Finish Your Shipment

 Once you have a base of heavy boxes, begin stacking lighter boxes on top.
 Once all boxes are in place, use corner beads to keep the boxes stable.
-Then generously use shrink wrap to bind all your stacked boxes togather, stopping at the mid point on the pallet.
+Then generously use shrink wrap to bind all your stacked boxes together, stopping at the midpoint on the pallet.
 Be sure to leave enough space for a forklift to move the pallet onto the truck.
 Pallet seem wobbly?
 Secure nylon straps over the top of the stacked boxes for more stability.

 Always use the best packing practices, outlined above, to maximize truck space, save on shipping, and minimize damage.